SomaVue

 Pricing

-Practitioner pricing without per-report fees, contract minimums, or seat lock-ins.
+Free looks up one marker.
+Pro interprets every panel you run.
+Clinic runs your practice.
+No per-report fees, no contract minimums, no seat lock-ins.
 Cancel anytime — your saved interpretations stay on your device regardless.

 Free

-• All 188 markers · standard + functional ranges No paywalled biomarkers
+• All 206 markers · standard + optimal ranges No paywalled biomarkers

 • Nutrient axis correlations